josefelq/pokedex-api/README.md

     docker compose -f docker-compose.prod.yml stop

-**To remove all containers and their associated volumes:**
+**To remove all containers with their associated volumes and images:**

-    docker compose -f docker-compose.prod.yml down -v
+    docker compose -f docker-compose.prod.yml down -v --rmi all